 Today’s devotion is part of the series Tempered Resilience: How Leaders are Formed in the Crucible of Change.

 That’s how long it took for the brilliance of the miracle to wear off.
 Six weeks.

 As you read this, think back six weeks.
 Maybe even take a peek at your calendar, if you need to, and ask yourself what you were doing six weeks ago.
-Not that long ago, really; it would be easy to forget what you were doing six weeks ago (especially in a pandemic where everything feels like “groundhog day,” huh?)
+Not that long ago, really; it would be easy to forget what you were doing six weeks ago (especially in a pandemic where everything feels like “groundhog day,” huh?).
 But what if six weeks ago was the single event that was the highlight of your life.
 What if six weeks ago you personally witnessed one of the greatest events ever?
-What is six weeks ago, you personally experienced one of the greatest miracles ever?
+What if six weeks ago you personally experienced one of the greatest miracles ever?
 Do you think you’d still be inspired?

 Six weeks after the Israelites walked through the parted Red Sea on dry ground and then watched the most powerful army in the world get swept away as the waters rushed back in—

 Six weeks after they stood safely on the shores on the far bank of the Sea, rescued from their enslavers—

 Six weeks after they had personally experienced the greatest miracle the Bible would tell until the Resurrection of Jesus himself—